LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/studio.rst

 Example Output
 ^^^^^^^^^^^^^^^

-Note that your output will should change when you assign different values to ``astronautCount``, ``fuelMassKg``, etc. The point is to AVOID coding specific values into the ``console.log`` statements.
+Note that your output should change when you assign different values to ``astronautCount``, ``fuelMassKg``, etc. The point is to AVOID coding specific values into the ``console.log`` statements.
 Use your variable names instead.